 “Now he’s doing something to your face, he’s putting some sort of frame over your eyes.
 You know it’s metal because it’s cold where it touches your face.
 He pulls up your left eyelid and attaches something to it.
 Oh, God, that hurts!
 You try to scream but you can’t because of the tape on your mouth.
 All that comes out is a little whimpering sound from your throat.
 Your eyelid hurts so much!
 And you can’t close it.
 Why is he doing this to you?

 “You realize that a woman is standing on the other side of the operating table.
-She moves her head so she’s looking right down at you, but you can’t see what she looks like.
+She moves her head, so she’s looking right down at you.
+You can’t see what she looks like.
 She’s just a dark shadow in front of the bright light above her.
-She turns and you hear a rustling of metal on metal, like something’s being moved on a metal tray.
-Then she turns back to you and you see she’s holding a long, thin needle.
-She pinches your cheek under your left eye, hard, and that hurts.
+She turns, and you hear a rustling of metal on metal like something’s being moved on a metal tray.
+Then she turns back to you, and you see she’s holding a long, thin needle.
+She pinches your cheek under your left eye real hard, and that hurts.
 Then she points the needle at your eye.
-She moves it around a little, like she’s aiming it, and slowly moves it down to your eye.
-Oh, please, God, don’t let her... you try to scream, but you can’t.
+She moves it around a little like she aims it and slowly moves it down to your eye.
+Oh, please, God, don’t let her… you try to scream, but you can’t.
 She pushes the needle right into the corner of your eyeball!
-You’ve never felt such horrible pain in your entire life.
+You’ve never felt such horrible pain.
 Tears are flowing from your eye.
-And there’s blood, too, it’s flowing across your eye and you’re looking through the blood so the bright light is pink.
+And there’s blood, too.
+It’s flowing across your eye, and you’re looking through the blood, so the bright light is pink.
 You can still see out of that eye, but it hurts like hell.
 You’re making little ‘uh-uh-uh-uh’ sounds because that’s all you can do.

 “You hear that metal-on-metal sound again, and she has another needle and pushes it into the other corner of your eye.
 Then again, then again, then again.
 You pass out from the horrible pain.